TWBug/GoldCardHenge/content/application/_index.en.md

 After your application has been approved, you will receive an e-mail notifying you to collect your Gold Card.
 Please bring your original passport and relevant documents to your selected location for picking up your Gold Card.
 If it is not convenient to pick it up in person, you can ask a friend or agent.
 In that case, you need to provide them with a power of attorney form.

 {{< accordion title="More Detail" suffix="" bottomless="false" >}}
-**During the COVID-19 pandemic, the overseas mission may be temporarily closed and unavailable.
-If this happens, you can change the pickup location by contacting the Bureau of Consular Affairs (from overseas) or contacting the National Immigration Agency (from within Taiwan).**

 **Domestic Applicants**